offer Place Your Order and Get Flat 15% OffClick here now >>Client Login

 We accept all file formats, including Microsoft Word, Microsoft Excel, PDF, Latex, etc.

-Please upload your research manuscript when you place the order.
+Please upload your research manuscript when you order Plagiarism Check Service.
 If you want to include the tables, charts, and figure legends in the plagiarism check, please ensure that all content is in editable formats and in one single document.

-Is repetition percentage of 25-30% considered acceptable by the journal for my manuscript?+
+Is repetition percentage of 25-30% considered acceptable by the journal editors?+

 Acceptable repetition rate varies by journal but aim for low percentages (usually <5%).
-Avoid plagiarism, cite sources, and use detection tools.
-High plagiarism can lead to rejection, reputation damage, and serious consequences.
+Avoid plagiarism (including self-plagiarism), cite sources, and use detection tools.
+Plagiarism can lead to rejection, reputation damage, and serious consequences.
 Consult your institution for guidance on addressing plagiarism concerns.

-Do you offer help to rewrite and paraphrase the plagiarized text in my manuscript?+
+Do you offer help to rewrite and paraphrase text that has plagiarism concern in my manuscript?+

-We can certainly help you rewrite and paraphrase text in your manuscript to ensure it is not plagiarized under our Developmental Content rewriting service.
-You can provide specific passages or sentences that you suspect may be plagiarized, and we can assist you in rephrasing them to ensure originality.
+We can help you rewrite and paraphrase text in your manuscript to ensure it is not plagiarized under our Developmental Content Rewriting Service.
+You can provide specific passages or sentences that you are concerned about, and we can assist you in rephrasing them or citing the source materials in a proper format.

-Which international languages does iThenticate have content for in its database?+
+Which languages does iThenticate support in its database?+

 iThenticate searches for content matches in the following 30 languages: Chinese (Simplified and Traditional), Japanese, Thai, Korean, Catalan, Croatian, Czech, Danish, Dutch, Finnish, French, German, Hungarian, Italian, Norwegian (Bokmal, Nynorsk), Polish, Portuguese, Romanian, Serbian, Slovak, Slovenian, Spanish, Swedish, Arabic, Greek, Hebrew, Farsi, Russian, and Turkish.
 Please note that iThenticate will match your text with text of the same language.